Community Times emagazine

 On the 18th June 2014 Transgender Equality Network Ireland (TENI) launched the STAD: Stop Transphobia and Discrimination Report.
 The STAD report documents hate crimes against transgender people in Ireland and is the first report of its kind.

-Superintendent Karl Heller, Community Relations spoke at the report's launch.
+Superintendent Karl Heller, Garda Bureau of Community Engagement spoke at the report's launch.
 Please click through for further information.